Turukkaeans: Middle Bronze

-Turukku was regarded by the Old Assyrian Empire as a constant threat, during the reign of Shamshi-Adad I (1813-1782 BCE) and his son and successor Ishme-Dagan (1781-1750 BCE).
-The Turukkaeans were reported to have sacked the city of Mardaman around the year 1769/68 BCE.
+The Turukkaeans were reported to have sacked the city of Mardaman, apparently under Hurrian rule, around the year 1769/68 BCE.
 Babylon's defeat of Turukku was celebrated in the 37th year of Hammurabi's reign (c.
 1773 BCE).

 A significant early reference to them is an inscription by the Babylonian king Hammurabi, (r. circa 1792 – c.
 1752 BCE) that mentions a kingdom named Tukriš (UET I l.
 46, iii–iv, 1–4), alongside Gutium, Subartu and another name that is usually reconstructed as Elam.
 Other texts from the same period refer to the kingdom as Tukru.

 Iron Age

-By the early part of the 1st millennium BCE, names such as Turukkum, Turukku and ti-ru-ki-i are being used for the same region.
-In a broader sense, names such as Turukkaean been used in a generic sense to mean "mountain people" or "highlanders".
+By the early part of the 1st millennium BCE, names such as Turukkum, Turukku and ti-ru-ki-i are being used for the same region in Assyrian and Babylonian records.
+In a broader sense, names such as Turukkaean been used in a generic sense to mean "mountain people" or "highlanders", and like "Gutian", no longer with reference to any specific ethnic group.